 Depending on your family’s health needs, a health financial account like an HSA (health savings account) or FSA (flexible spending account) could help make your money work harder for you.
 Both HSAs and FSAs are savings accounts that can be used for out-of-pocket medical expenses and health care needs, like prescription drugs and vision care.

-When considering an HSA, it’s also important to think about how frequently you see your health care provider(s).
+When considering a plan with an HSA, it’s also important to think about how frequently you see your health care provider(s).
 HSAs can only be contributed to if you’re covered under a federally qualified high-deductible health plan, which often incur more out-of-pocket costs for care.
 Some employers that offer a health plan with an HSA will partially fund the account on behalf of their employee to help offset these out-of-pocket costs throughout the plan year.
 Check with your employer to see if this is an option for you.

 3. Understand your employer's benefits before taking the job